 According to legend, its boxing technique is based upon the Kunlun school, and comes from “Buddhist sect and Daoist institutions”.

-For thousands of years Meihuaquan has been practiced as a secret fighting style, in small, closely guarded organisations, preserving the inner unity.
+For thousands of years, Meihuaquan has been practised as a secret fighting style, in small, closely guarded organisations, preserving inner unity.

 Meihuaquan is a system that has incorporated fine traditions as well as impressive skills, as demonstrated by Masters of the style, over centuries of development and refinement.

 Knowledge has been handed down to modern-day generations as well, and training at a good school of Internal Martial Arts is often defined by its family-like atmosphere, where experts of different levels regularly aid each other to improve their skills.

 The training techniques of Meihuaquan are extensive and effective.

 The research of Meihuaquan includes two components: the theoretic field and the martial field.